Grey Hair? 9 Toxic Ingredients in Your Hair Dyes To Avoid

 Madison Reed

 Madison Reed set out to break the rules with their hair color products that are effective and safe to use.
-The brand’s hair dye is made in Italy without any ammonia, parabens, resorcinol, PPD, phthalates, SLS, titanium dioxide, or gluten.
+The brand’s permanent hair colorants are made in Italy without any ammonia, parabens, resorcinol, PPD, phthalates, SLS, titanium dioxide, or gluten.
 They do, however, add in keratin, argan oil and ginseng root extract for added hair-enhancing benefits.
 The best part: You can dye your hair yourself in the comfort of your home.
 Madison Reed’s website helps you find the perfect shade for you and then sends you a kit right to your door.

 I personally have been using Madison Reed since my hair dye incident and I absolutely love this brand.
 I still have a little tingle feeling if I spread the hair color on my scalp for too long (e.g. more than 45 minutes), but other than that, my hair turns out beautifully without any need for a doctor's visit, or should I say, horrible hair color experience.